 Simple & Sparse Plantings

 Classic Zen gardens usually don’t have many plants, the key is to keep it simple and sparse.
 When plants are included, they are a low, spreading species.
 Some neatly pruned evergreen shrubs can also serve as nice accents.

 Zen gardens are often surrounded by an enclosure to provide privacy and tranquility inside the garden.
 Check out our blog post here on planting for privacy for more ideas.

 Human made elements are usually found in Zen gardens in the form of pathways, bridges or benches.

 A water feature isn’t a requirement in a traditional Zen garden, but when added it is usually some type of koi pond.
 More info on ponds and other water feature types is available here (Link to our blog on types of water features).

 Putting a Colorado Spin on Zen

 Are you interested in adding a Zen flair to your landscape?
 Our landscape design team is well versed in creating a personal backyard oasis and our Zen Garden Pinterest board provides a wealth of ideas!
-Contact us using the form below!
+Contact us today!